eduvpn/documentation/FEDERATION_NOTES_2.0.md

 sufficient.
 We have to implement a robust update mechanism.

 The third approach seems a lot of work, and creates an immediate SPoF.
-The service MUST always be online.
-It is much nicer to have just a simple JSON file.
+The central validating service MUST always be online.

+The most feasible approach is to go for the second approach by offering a JSON-file which includes the participating VPN servers and their OAuth public key.

 ## Discovery

-The application will get two discoveries.
+The eduVPN client apps will have two discoveries.
 One for the "Secure Access" use case where the VPN is used to access protected resources at an organization, and one for the "Secure Internet" use case to access the Internet more safely.

-The "Secure Access" discovery is already there, in the current Android App.
+The "Secure Access" discovery was already implemented in API 1.0 which is supported in the current Android App.

 The "Secure Internet" discovery will need to be added, where the discovery works exactly the same, except the user will only need to authenticate to their